chandanyajee/Kishan-Subhidha/README.md

 # Kishan-Subhidha
-THat a  kishan Subhidha Portal
+this is kishan Subhidha Portal